‘Celebrity Big Brother’: Julie Chen Warns Fans Their DVRs Won’t Automatically Record Upcoming ‘CBB US’ Season

 In less than two weeks, the highly anticipated inaugural U.S. season of Celebrity Big Brother will air on CBS.
-Busy fans often times cannot watch the series live but use their DVRs to catch up on all of the Big Brother drama and excitement.
+Busy fans oftentimes cannot watch the series live but use their DVRs to catch up on all of the Big Brother drama and excitement.
 On Friday, CBS posted a video message on Twitter featuring longtime series host Julie Chen warning that having a season pass of Big Brother on a DVR won’t result in the device automatically recording Big Brother: Celebrity Edition.

 The January 26 Twitter post was instructive but also extremely humorous as Julie, with a straight face, addressed the DVR issue.
 In essence, Julie noted that fans may think their DVR’s “have a virus” are “acting up” or “ignoring you.”
 She went on to say fans may suspect a “trusted friend” is not listening to their request to record Big Brother or believe their DVRs have contracted a “houseguest hating virus.”

 In the posted video, Julie also tells fans not to be “left out in the cold” and not to count on their Big Brother DVR season passes to record CBB US.
-The problem isn’t a virus or an unreliable roommate or friend, Julie says, but the instead the issue is that a regular Big Brother season pass won’t record Big Brother: Celebrity Edition.
+The problem isn’t a virus or an unreliable roommate or friend, Julie says; instead, the issue is that a regular Big Brother season pass won’t record Big Brother: Celebrity Edition.

 According to Julie, no one should be too worried about this anxiety-inducing dilemma because “there is a cure.”
 She then instructs fans to immediately pick up their remotes and “add a season pass for Big Brother: Celebrity Edition.”
-Julie then calmly says that “CBS cares,” but suddenly becomes frantic stating, “that you don’t miss a moment of the star-studded action” of Celebrity Big Brother.
+Julie then calmly says that “CBS cares,” but suddenly becomes frantic stating, “…that you don’t miss a moment of the star-studded action” of Celebrity Big Brother.

 ????
 Warning! ????
 If you have a season pass of #BigBrother it WON'T record #BBCeleb.
 Make sure you set a new season pass for Big Brother: Celebrity Edition premiering Wednesday, February 7… The more you know! pic.twitter.com/Ab9kG40mDC